tldr-pages/tldr/pages/common/poetry.md

 `poetry new {{project_name}}`

-- Install a dependency and its subdependencies:
+- Install and add a dependency to pyproject.toml:

 `poetry add {{dependency}}`

-- Install a development dependency and its subdependencies:
+- Install the project dependencies:

-`poetry add --group dev {{dependency}}`
+`poetry install`

 - Interactively initialize the current directory as a new Poetry project: